What is a Link Exchange?

-Here’s our initial email template for the first outreach email our prospects will get from us, together with our follow-up email.
+Our initial email template for the first outreach email our prospects will get from us is included, along with our follow-up email.

 Step #3: Find contact information for your prospects

-Even though all our opportunities have been successfully assigned, we recommend that you still go through your prospects’ contact information and confirm that it all looks as it should.
+We recommend that you go through your prospects’ contact information and confirm that it all looks as it should, even though all our opportunities have been successfully assigned.

-Let’s move forward with our campaign and get to the final step of the process.
+Let’s continue with our campaign and finish the last step of the process.

 Step #4: Personalize and launch your outreach campaign

-- Adding links back to examples of your work as well as excerpts of their work – if applicable
+This might include adding the prospect’s first name, information about the place where they live, their company name, and links back to examples of your work as well as excerpts of their work.

 This will show your prospects that you’ve done your research and that your outreach comes as a result of a thought-through process of finding the most relevant prospects in your niche to reach out to.